• Home

 (1) How the Bolsheviks used coercion (force),

-(2) persuasion (control of ideas) and
+(2) Persuasion (control of ideas) and

-(3) consent (policies that gained them support).
+(3) Consent (policies that gained them support).

 Which of the three means of maintaining power do you think was the most important and why?